JonathanHolvey/sharepy/readme.md

 r = s.get("https://example.sharepoint.com/_api/...", headers={"Accept": "application/atom+xml"})
 ```

 Currently only the `post()` method will send a digest header, allowing modifications to be made to SharePoint objects.
-In the future this will be expanded to the full range of HTTP verbs, as required by the SharePoint web API.

 ## Download a file: